SteamWorld Heist

 Sound 9

 SteamWorld Heist is set in the same universe as its predecessor, SteamWorld Dig, but opted for a completely different genre and play style.
 Despite the switch, the game retains the charming visual style and addictiveness that is becoming a hallmark of Image & Form titles.
-If you are a fan of turn-based strategy games you really owe it to yourself to add this one to your collection.
+If you are a fan of turn-based strategy games, you owe it to yourself to add this one to your collection.

-Gameplay: Despite being turn-based, the game feels fast and action packed.
+Gameplay: Despite being turn-based, the game feels fast and action-packed.

 Summary 9.3 Perfect